sryaco/aitools/README.md

 # aitools
-AI tools used to test the WIlliam Elliot Griffis manuscript collection at Rutgers University Libraries
+AI tools tested on the WIlliam Elliot Griffis manuscript collection at Rutgers University Libraries